We’re here to help our personal customers financially

-We’re here to help our personal customers financially affected by the Covid-19 pandemic.
+We’re here to help our personal customers financially affected by COVID-19.
 Depending on your circumstances, we have the following options available.

 Deferred mortgage repayments are available for six months, as agreed by the Government and banks.
-This deferral includes principal and interest repayments and is sometimes known as a mortgage holiday.
+This deferral includes principal and interest repayments.
 Any interest accrued during the deferral period will be added to your loan

 Mortgage repayment reductions (similar to interest-only repayments) are available for six months.

 Deferred personal loan payments are available for six months.
-This deferral includes principal and interest repayments and is sometimes known as a payment holiday.
+This deferral includes principal and interest repayments.
 Any interest accrued during the deferral period will be added to your loan.